steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="What_is_a_MVEST">What is a MVEST?</span>

-A VEST is a unit of measurement for STEEM Power.
+A VEST is a unit of measurement for Steem Power.
 A MVEST is one million VESTS.
-The amount of STEEM Power in one MVEST can be found on <a href="https://steemd.com/">steemd.com</a> as `steem_per_mvests`.
+The amount of Steem Power in one MVEST can be found on <a href="https://steemd.com/">steemd.com</a> as `steem_per_mvests`.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Can_I_sell_goods_and_services_on_Steemit">Can I sell goods and services on Steemit?</span>

-Other than making a post and making sales manually, there is no interface for selling items directly on Steemit.com.
-You can list goods on the third-party website <a href="https://www.peerhub.com">PeerHub.com</a>.
-Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit posts.
+Other than making a post and making sales manually, there is no interface for selling items directly on steemit.com.
+You can list goods and services on the third-party websites and accept payment in Steem Dollars or STEEM.
+You also have the option to advertise your items through Steemit posts.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_can_I_withdraw_my_STEEM_or_SBD_coins">How can I withdraw my STEEM or SBD coins?</span>

-STEEM and SBD tokens are readily tradable to bitcoin, which is readily tradable to the local currency of your choice.
+STEEM and SBD tokens are readily tradable to bitcoin, which can be traded for the local currency of your choice.
 There is a link to "Sell" your STEEM and SBD tokens in your wallet, which uses the <a href="https://blocktrades.us/">BlockTrades</a> interface.

 There are several guides that have been posted by users in the community for using various external exchanges to withdraw STEEM and SBD tokens.
 Please read the <a href="#Disclaimer">disclaimer</a> before using any of these guides to withdraw your coins.
 The users, guides, and exchanges listed in the guides are not endorsed by Steemit, Inc. Use the guides below at your own risk.